-Even if you don’t currently know someone with Alzheimer’s disease, it’s likely that you will eventually.
-Alzheimer’s disease affects nearly 5 million Americans, and that number is projected to rise as the population ages.
+You may already know someone with Alzheimer’s or another form of dementia.
+If you don’t, you probably will sooner or later.
+Alzheimer’s disease affects more than six million Americans, and that number is projected to rise as our population continues to age.

-- One in three seniors die with Alzheimer’s or another dementia.
+- One in three seniors die with Alzheimer’s or another type of dementia.

-Because it is becoming more prevalent as the U.S. population ages, we should all understand this disease and get involved in finding a way to fight it.
+Because Alzheimer’s is becoming more prevalent as the U.S. population ages, we should all understand this disease and get involved in finding a way to fight it.

 My First Experience with Alzheimer’s

-I still remember the first time I interviewed a patient with Alzheimer’s disease.
-I was a medical student — a confident newbie — just learning the skills it takes to obtain a good medical history.
-I sat in the exam room with a lovely, immaculately-dressed, older woman, who told me she was as “fit as a fiddle,” didn’t take any medication, and hadn’t ever had surgery.
-Sure, she didn’t have answers to everything, and she’d frequently say, “Oh, I don’t keep track of that anymore,” or “That’s my son’s job.”
-I didn’t address her son who sat quietly next to her.
+The first time I interviewed a patient with Alzheimer’s disease was as a medical student.
+I spoke with an immaculately dressed older woman who told me she was as “fit as a fiddle,” didn’t take any medications, and hadn’t ever had surgery.
+Sure, she didn’t have answers to everything, and frequently said, “Oh, I don’t keep track of that anymore,” or “That’s my son’s job.”
+I didn’t address her son, who sat quietly next to her.

-As the interview went on I began to suspect that her diagnosis of dementia had been an error.
+I started to suspect that her diagnosis of dementia was a mistake.
 When I left the exam room, I proudly announced my concerns to her neurologist because, as I saw it, she looked and acted “normal” and answered most of my questions properly.
-It is fair to say that I was swept up in her mastery of social grace.
 The neurologist asked me to return with him to the room several hours later.

-To my utter shock, the patient did not remember me or our interview at all when I returned.
-I then watched the neurologist ask the same questions in a different way, specifically testing her cognitive status and involving her son, her Alzheimer’s caregiver.
-I was amazed to learn that she had multiple diagnoses besides Alzheimer’s disease, took five different medications (they were in a bag by her side), had several surgeries in her life, and lived with her children, who managed everything for her — like shopping, cooking, and getting dressed.
+To my utter shock, the patient didn’t remember me or our interview at all.
+The neurologist then asked her the same questions in a different way, specifically testing her cognitive status, and involving her son, her Alzheimer’s caregiver.
+I was amazed to learn she had multiple diagnoses besides Alzheimer’s disease, took five different medications (all in a bag by her side), had had several surgeries, and lived with her children, who managed everything for her — like shopping, cooking, and getting dressed.
 As we left the room, the neurologist said, “I hope you learned something from this patient.
-Dementia can fool a patient, family members, and even doctors.”
+Dementia can fool a patient, family members, even doctors.”

-This experience was one of many that prompted me to focus my study on geriatrics.
+This experience helped inspire me to specialize in geriatrics.
 During my years of clinical work, I frequently interacted with patients with dementia.
 With each meeting, I gained a better understanding of the disease and how important and hard-working the Alzheimer’s caregiver is.

 First, find a physician you trust.
-Speak with your primary care physician, who can either guide you through the diagnosis and treatment options or refer you to a specialist who focuses on Alzheimer’s disease.
-Philadelphia is lucky to have several top-level academic institutions that provide state-of-the-art care and Alzheimer’s research.
+Speak with your primary care physician, who can either guide you through the diagnosis and treatment options or refer you to a specialist.
+Philadelphia is lucky to have several top-level academic institutions that provide state-of-the-art Alzheimer’s care and research.

-Second, find resources that provide reliable information about Alzheimer’s disease, including treatment options, current research, and caregiver support groups.
-My personal favorite is the Alzheimer’s Association, the world’s leading voluntary health organization in Alzheimer’s care, support, and research.
-Read up on ten warning signs of the disease, whether your memory loss fits the symptoms, the stages of Alzheimer’s stages, and treatments.
+Second, find sources for reliable information about Alzheimer’s, including treatment options, current research, and caregiver support groups.
+My personal favorite is the Alzheimer’s Association, the world’s leading voluntary health organization in Alzheimer’s care.
 Make a list of questions to bring to your physician when you go for a consultation.

 From the family’s perspective, the question is always, “How do I take care of this person?”
 Again, the Alzheimer’s Association is a treasure trove of advice and help for caregivers.
 Among other resources, they offer a 24/7 telephone helpline, local support groups, and an Alzheimer’s caregiver guide filled with tips and training opportunities.

-One of my all-time favorite books I recommended to Alzheimer’s caregivers is The 36-Hour Day by Nancy Mace and Peter Rabins.
-Revised in 2006 for its 25th anniversary, this resource for families caring for people with Alzheimer’s disease offers comfort, practical advice, and support.
+One of my all-time favorite books for caregivers is The 36-Hour Day by Nancy Mace and Peter Rabins.
+Revised in 2012, it offers comfort, practical advice, and support for families caring for someone with Alzheimer’s.

 Join the Fight Against Alzheimer’s Disease

-Even if you don’t currently know someone with Alzheimer’s disease, the numbers are on the rise.
-The prevalence of it requires us all to understand it better and get involved in finding a way to fight it.
+The rising prevalence of Alzheimer’s requires us all to understand it better and get involved in finding a way to fight it.
 The Alzheimer’s Association details multiple opportunities.